h4ck4u/AdStrike/README.md

 ## Legal Disclaimer

-This software is provided for **authorised security testing, red team engagements, and educational purposes only**.
+This software is provided for **authorized security testing, red team engagements, and educational purposes only**.

-Use of this tool against systems without explicit written authorisation from the system owner is **illegal** and may violate the Computer Fraud and Abuse Act (CFAA), the Computer Misuse Act (CMA), and equivalent legislation in your jurisdiction.
+Use of this tool against systems without explicit written authorization from the system owner is **illegal** and may violate the Computer Fraud and Abuse Act (CFAA), the Computer Misuse Act (CMA), and equivalent legislation in your jurisdiction.

 The author (**tmrswrr**) accepts no liability for any damage, data loss, or legal consequences arising from misuse of this software.